 Check Soil Moisture to Determine Watering Time

 After an extended warm, dry period (dry soil is the key) set up your sprinkler and set a timer for 30 minutes.
 Then turn off the water and check the soil for moisture depth.
 Do this by pushing a shovel into the lawn and tipping it forward to expose the soil.
 See how deep the water has penetrated.
 Moist soil will be darker.
-Your goal is to run the sprinkler until the water penetrates 3 to 4 in. into the soil.
+Your goal is to run the sprinkler until the water penetrates three- to four-inches into the soil.

 Top-dress your lawn with high-quality compost.
 Compost can bring depleted or damaged soil back to life, resulting in stronger root systems and happier plants.
-One teaspoon of compost contains a billion beneficial microorganisms that help create better soil structure and texture, which improves nutrient, water and air retention.
+One teaspoon of compost contains a billion beneficial microorganisms that help create a better soil ecosystem, which improves nutrient, water and air retention.

 To apply compost, spread it over your lawn with a shovel, aiming for a layer 1/4 to 1/2 in. thick.
 Then work it into the turf with a rake.
 It’s best to do this after aerating.
 Most garden centers sell bagged compost.
 But to cover an entire yard, you’re better off buying in bulk from a garden center.
 Don’t worry about buying too much—any leftovers will benefit your garden and shrub beds.

 A Garden Hose is More Cost Effective Than a Sprinkler

 In theory, but not in reality.
 If you water your lawn with a hose, you probably aren’t watering the lawn evenly.
 This leaves certain areas of your lawn thirsty, while others are overwatered.
 This not only causes brown patches in your lawn but can increase your watering bill if you’re not watering properly.
 Plus, with technology advancing, sprinkler systems can now help to conserve more water compared to before, leaving this theory in the pile of myths.